-Lemon Balm is a perennial herb in the Mint family that thrives in disturbed places.
+Lemon Balm is a potent aromatic plant and perennial herb in the Mint family that thrives in disturbed places.
 Native to the Mediterranean, it now grows all across the world – in gardens, parks, or along roadsides – oftentimes welcomed, and sometimes considered a weed.
 This plant spreads so effortlessly by self-seeding that if it's in your garden, you’ll find it keeps coming back (or popping up in other places).

 It can easily be mistaken for Mint, but this plant’s highly aromatic, lemony scent helps set it apart from its relatives.
 It has square stems and opposite leaves and can grow up to 2 feet tall.
 In the summer, it blooms tiny 2-lipped flowers near the top of the plant that are white, yellow, or pink.
 The leaves are slightly hairy with a wrinkled look.
 Long considered a pollinator plant, it was given the latin name Melissa officinalis, a nod to the Greek word for “honeybee” and a tribute to the bees that adore this plant so much.

 Lemon Balm has a long history in herbalism, with the earliest recorded medicinal use in 300 B.C.
 It was used by ancient Greek and Roman physicians for asthma, as well as toothaches and wounds for its analgesic properties .
 Paracelsus, a Swiss physician and alchemist in the 1500s, referred to Lemon Balm as “the elixir of life”, as he believed that it helped support a long, happy, and healthy life .
 The famous Arab physician, Avicenna (980 - 1037), once said that Lemon Balm "causes the mind and heart to be merry".